rackerlabs/rax_rails_tutorial/README.md

 rails new serverly -d mysql
 ```

 We use the `-d` option to set up the new application to use MySQL instead of the default Sqlite.
+As we'll see in a moment, we don't actually use a database in our application.
+However, it will almost certainly be used in a real application, and it's easier just to go along with the defaults than it is to turn off this functionality in Rails.

-Now that we have a base application created, we'll do a little more configuration before checking the source code into git.
+Now that we have a base application created, we'll do a little more configuration before checking the source code into Git.

 Since we're using rbenv, it's a good time to create a config file that tells rbenv which version of ruby to use by default so we don't have to.
 Simply create a file in the severly directory called `.rbev-version` and edit it to contain the following: